jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 Open the project structure settings and click `+ Add Content Root`.

-If you like the EnMAP-Box code as it is distributed as official QGIS Plugin, navigate to the active profile folder, where QGIS has installed the EnMAP-Box Plugin.
+If you like using the EnMAP-Box code as it is distributed as official QGIS Plugin, navigate to the active profile folder, where QGIS has installed the EnMAP-Box Plugin.
 You find it in the active profile folder, which can be opened from the QGIS GUI via Settings > User Profiles